810Teams/mal-profile-maker/README.md

-# mal-profile-maker
+# MyAnimeList.net Profile Maker

-MyAnimeList Profile Maker
+The script that converts text file with easy-customized syntax to complex text file with the original BBCode syntax.